rvesse/baby-photo-sorter/README.md

                       --source /my/photos/john/
 ```

+## Dry Run

+**IMPORTANT** - If you want to see what the tool will do prior to actually running it on your precious photos then you should use the `--dry-run` option.
+This will enable verbose log output (also separately available via the `--verbose` option) and won't actually perform any mutative file system options i.e. it calculates and reports what the tool would do without actually doing it.

 # Organisation Criteria

 ## Photo Discovery

 Photos are discovered by scanning each provided source directory (via the `-s`/`--source` option) for files that have an appropriate extension.
 By default we only look for `.jpg` and `.jpeg` files.
 If you want to change the list of extensions looked for you can use the `-e`/`--extensions` option e.g. `--extensions .jpg,.jpeg,.png,.tiff,.raw`

+### Ignoring Directories

+If you have specific directories or sub-directories you don't wish to have organised you can specify these via the `--ignore <path>` option.

 ### Reorganisation